AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/action-recording.md

 An info argument is required.
 If your function does not need any data to be recorded, you still **must pass an empty object literal**, `{}`.

 #### Record Again
-A user can update an Action step by selecting a step and then chosing "Record Again..." from the flyout menu of the Action panel, or by double-clicking on the step.
+A user can update an Action step by selecting it and choosing "Record Again..." from the flyout menu of the Actions panel, or by double-clicking on the step.
 This places Photoshop in the "record again" mode.
-The step (or full Action) will be replayed and the resulting value(s) recorded.
-For UXP plugin steps, returned value of the handler function will replace the existing `info` object.
-If the javascript function returns undefined, then the step is not modified.
+The step will be replayed and the resulting value recorded.
+For UXP plugin Action steps, the value returned by the handler function will replace the existing `info` object in the recorded step.
+If the javascript function returns `undefined`, then the step is not modified.

 In the following code, the exisiting `info` value as stored in the step would be replaced with `{"myNewProp": true}` at the time of re-recording the step.